US Navy fires warning shots in new tense encounter with Iran

-The Navy released black-and-white footage of the encounter Monday night in international waters of the northern reaches of the Persian Gulf near Kuwait, Iran, Iraq and Saudi Arabia.
+The Navy released black-and-white footage of the encounter Monday night in international waters of the northern reaches of the Persian Gulf.
 In it, lights can be seen in the distance and what appears to be a single gunshot can be heard, with a tracer round racing across the top of the water.

 Iran did not immediately acknowledge the incident.

-The Navy said the Cyclone-class patrol ship USS Firebolt fired the warning shots after three fast-attack Guard vessels came within 68 yards (62 meters) of it and the U.S. Coast Guard patrol boat USCGC Baranoff.
+The Navy said the USS Firebolt fired the warning shots after three fast-attack Guard vessels came within 62 meters of it and the U.S. Coast Guard patrol boat USCGC Baranoff.

 “The U.S. crews issued multiple warnings via bridge-to-bridge radio and loud-hailer devices, but the (Guard) vessels continued their close range maneuvers,” said Cmdr.
 Rebecca Rebarich, a spokeswoman for the Mideast-based 5th Fleet.
 “The crew of Firebolt then fired warning shots, and the (Guard) vessels moved away to a safe distance from the U.S. vessels.”